 Long-term toxicity studies in animals and in vitro mutagenicity tests have not been performed to evaluate the carcinogenic potential of urofollitropin for injection, purified.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in the nursing infant from BRAVELLE®, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and effectiveness in pediatric patients have not been established.

-Safety and effectiveness in geriatric patients have not been established.
+Safety and effectiveness in women with renal and hepatic sufficiency have not been established.

-Last reviewed on RxList: 11/18/2008
+Last reviewed on RxList: 2/28/2014